 Put your security first with these reputable transfer providers.

-Transfer scams are more sophisticated than ever, and Nigerian princes aren’t the only ones after your data anymore.
+Transfer scams are more sophisticated than ever.
 Banks and money transfer providers are the safest ways to send funds overseas — learn how to get the best deal while keeping your money secure.

 What makes a money transfer safe?

 Secure transfer providers will take precautions to keep your money and data safe, including:

 Secure providers will offer bank-level or 256-bit encryption to keep your data safe from hackers.

 Requiring a secure password, using security questions, automatically logging you out after a set amount of time and requiring ID for cash pickups all help make sure that the only person getting into your account is you, and the only person picking up your money is your intended recipient.

 Logging in from a new device, sending unusually large transfers or an unusual number of transfers and sending to a suspicious recipient can all trigger fraud prevention tactics, which may require you to answer security questions, provide a confirmation number sent to your email or phone or verify your identity to the transfer provider.